Brandy daisy

-Fill glass one-third full of shaved ice.
-Shake well, strain into a large cocktail glass, and fill up with Seltzer water from a syphon.
+Fill glass half full of shaved ice.
+Shake well and strain into a glass, and fill up with Seltzer water from a syphon.

-Over the years, multiple variants of the recipe developed, including other daisies involving other base spirits, such as whiskey or gin.
+Other daisies with base spirits such as whiskey or gin instead of brandy were also included in the guide.
+Over the years, additional variations were developed.
 The gin-based daisy, in at least one bartender's guide from the mid-1930s, is considered an early incarnation of the Cosmopolitan, a drink today well known as a citrus vodka-based concoction.
 Fresh citrus – typically lemon juice, but occasionally orange or lime juice – is common throughout most daisy recipes.
 Liqueurs or cordials also figure prominently, ranging from Curaçao to maraschino or yellow Chartreuse (a suggestion from the writer Nathaniel Gubbins in his 1899 book The Flowing Bowl), distinguishing the daisy from other sour cocktails.
 Additional sweeteners sometimes added range from gomme syrup to grenadine syrup, raspberry syrup, or bar sugar.

 A later recipe, published in 1941 in Old Mr Boston's De Luxe Official Bartender's Book includes the following instructions: